-Task Description.
-As illustrated in Figure 8, Trivia Creative Writing asks a model to write a coherent story while incorporating the answers to N trivia questions.
-Our preliminary experiments (Figure 7) show that a sufficiently large N can effectively challenge GPT-4 to demonstrate factual knowledge across diverse domains.
-Thus, we mainly consider two evaluation settings, N=5 and N=10.
+Task Description (Figure 7).
+As a scalable extension of the example task shown in Figure 2, Trivia Creative Writing asks a model to write a coherent story around a topic while incorporating answers to N trivia questions.
+We consider two evaluation settings, N = 5 and N = 10, where a larger N involves more trivia questions and thus requires the model to elicit more diverse domain knowledge.
 We built a benchmark with 100 instances for each N, covering a total of 1000 trivia questions2 extracted from the TriviaQA (Joshi et al., 2017) dataset.
-More details can be found in Appendix B.1.
+The topic list is automatically generated by prompting GPT-4 to provide 100 nouns from pop culture3.
+Figure 7 shows an example instance in Trivia Creative Writing.

 Evaluation Metrics.
-Evaluating GPT-4 level generation results can be challenging.
-Our preliminary experiments indicate that, even for humans, it is very difficult to identify which generation is better in terms of overall "quality" of the story from different prompting methods.
-Thus, instead of focusing on evaluating the coherence of the generation, which can be highly subjective, we employ an automatic metric which focuses on detecting factual hallucinations.
-As shown in Figure 8, we perform string matching with the ground truth target answers for each question on the output generation.
+Instead of focusing on evaluating the coherence of the generation, which can be highly subjective, we employ an automatic metric to detect factual errors and quantify a model's ability to incorporate diverse domain knowledge.
+As shown in Figure 7, we perform string matching with the ground truth target answers for each question on the output generation.
 For each question, a match to any of the answer aliases provided by the TriviaQA dataset is considered a correct mention.
-The metric score is computed as: #correct answer mentions/#trivia questions.
+The metric score is computed as follows: 312